ferretbreeder/python-utms/README.md

 What follows includes some of the aforementioned hyperspecificity:

 This program reads an HTML source file and adds UTM tracking query strings to all of the links that need one.
 The user selects a business unit, inputs a source and campaign name, and the program does the rest.
-Content will always default to "email" for obvious reasons, and the year will need to be changed manually in the source code when transitioning to a new academic year.
+The medium will always default to "email" for obvious reasons, and the year will need to be changed manually in the source code when transitioning to a new academic year.

 The program also reads the text of every hyperlink and sets the utm_content parameter to that text, all lowercase and hyphen-separated.